-8 h. tour (Semiprivate for 18 people max. per group)
+8 h. tour (Semiprivate tour, up to 18 people max. per guide)

 (Transportation + guidance on board + guided tour of the Acropolis Musuem + guided tour of the Acropolis + city tour + free time in Plaka)

 This tour includes most highlights of Athens, one can see in a day.
 Athens is a city with a lot of history, great architecture, old districts, some of the best museums in the world and a lot of great restaurants where someone can taste famous Greek cuisine recipes.
 Since you will be on a cruise and you have limited time available, we have designed for you a tour that can help you experience Athens the best way and make the most of your visit there.